mengps/HuskarUI/README.md

 # 「 DelegateUI 」 Modern UI for Qml

-Ant Design component library for Qt QML
+Ant Design component library for Qt Qml

 If you need Qt5 impl [DelegateUI for Qt5](https://github.com/mengps/QmlControls)